 In 2014, UVA launched the succession development Cornerstone Program.
 Cohorts are selected annually and have 30 participants.
-Participants span the Academic Division, the Health System, and University Physicians Group and are identified in advance by their senior leadership.
+Participants span the Academic Division, UVA Health, and University Physicians Group and are identified in advance by their senior leadership.

 The program includes: